MirelaGTulbure/gaec-lab/content/authors/robbibishoptaylor/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Robbi currently works for Geoscience Australia's earth observation team, which can be seen <a href="https://www.ga.gov.au/scientific-topics/earth-obs">here.</a>
+bio: Robbi currently works for Geoscience Australia's earth observation team, which can be seen <a href="https://www.ga.gov.au/scientific-topics/earth-obs"> here. </a>

 interests:
 - Spatiotemporal analysis